DeadMoza/storeManager/README.md

 - Keep track and edit each product's stats such as its price, available sizes, code, color, brand and type.
 - Uploading images for reference.

-As of now this app is private due to the unavailability of a suitable backend that would support a global release on the App store/Google play store.
+As of now this app is private.
-Released: 17/9/2023.